Siege of Constantinople (1260): Siege

 After wintering in Lampsacus, in January 1260 Palaiologos crossed the Hellespont with his army and headed towards Constantinople.
 The accounts of the Byzantine chroniclers on the subsequent events however differ greatly with each other.

 According to the account of George Akropolites, the emperor relied on the promises of treason of a certain Latin noble "Asel" (variously identified either with Ansel de Toucy or Ansel de Cahieu), who owned a house adjacent to the city walls and had promised to open up a gate to the Nicaean troops.
 Consequently, the expedition was not large enough for a serious assault on the city.
 Michael led his men to encamp at Galata, ostensibly preparing to attack the fortress of Galata on the northern shore of the Golden Horn, while he awaited Asel's treason.
 Asel however did not act, and claimed that his keys had been taken by the city's ruler.
 Akropolites then says that Michael obtained a one-year truce and abandoned the siege.

 The other chroniclers (George Pachymeres, Nikephoros Gregoras, and others) present the expedition in a very different light, as a large-scale undertaking, with a determined and prolonged effort against the city itself.
 It involved a preliminary campaign to isolate the city by capturing the outlying forts and settlements controlling the approaches, as far as Selymbria (some 60 km from the city), as well as a direct assault on Galata.
 This was a large-scale affair, supervised personally by Michael from a conspicuous elevated place, with siege engines and attempts at undermining the wall.
 Galata however held due to the determined resistance of its inhabitants and the reinforcements shipped over from the city in rowboats.
 In the face of this, and worried by news of imminent relief for the besieged, Michael lifted the siege.

 The difference in the two accounts is attributed by modern scholars to Akropolites' known tendency to minimize the failures of Michael VIII.
 The two narratives, which both feature an attempt against Galata, are clearly referring to the same event, and the plot of Asel may indeed reflect a genuine episode of the siege which was given undue prominence by Akropolites.

 Aftermath

 In August 1260, an armistice was signed between Michael VIII and Baldwin II for the duration of one year (until August 1261).
 Although the siege failed, Michael VIII set about making plans for another try.
 In March 1261, he negotiated with the Republic of Genoa the Treaty of Nymphaeum, which gave him access to their warfleet in exchange for trading rights.
 The treaty also functioned as a defense pact between the two states against the Republic of Venice, Genoa's main antagonist and the major supporter of the Latin Empire.
-However, in the event Michael's preparations were rendered redundant, as on 25 July 1261, an advance force sent to scout the city's environs, headed by Alexios Strategopoulos, managed to penetrate the city under the cover of darkness and retake it from the Latins.
+However, Michael's preparations were rendered redundant, as on 25 July 1261, an advance force sent to scout the city's environs, headed by Alexios Strategopoulos, managed to penetrate the city under the cover of darkness and retake it from the Latins.